8 Benefits and Uses of Oregano

 Oregano is a popular herb and its scientific name is Origanum vulgare.
 It helps to enhance the flavor of your food and also boost your overall health.

 Oregano is native to southwest Eurasia and the Mediterranean area.
 It has been a culinary ingredient and an alternative medicine option for thousands of years.
 Interestingly, it is closely related to mint as it belongs to the same family- Lamiaceae.
-For this reason, the two share many similar organic components and have many of the same health benefits.
-[1]

 The leaves are the most commonly used part of the plant.
 Its taste ranges from bitter, zesty, and astringent to sweet and mild.
 The flavor depends on the climate it grows in.
 The aroma and flavor of the herb are better in its dried form rather than the fresh one.

-Aside from being used as an herb, it is also available in other forms like essential oil and capsule.
+Aside from being used as an herb, it is also available in other forms like essential oil and capsules.
 Oregano oil is an extremely concentrated form of oregano and as it is very potent, it should always be diluted.
-[2]
+[1]

 Nutrition Facts